TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/3-Model-View-Controller-in-Extbase.rst

 At last we want to introduce you to a development model that can drastically improve the stability and quality of the source code: Test-Driven Development.
-This approach can be used independently of the previously introduced concepts, but is another helpful Module for the extension development with Extbase and Fluid.
+This approach can be used independently of the previously introduced concepts, but is another helpful module for the extension development with Extbase and Fluid.

 .. sidebar:: Differences to the classic MVC-Pattern